 In most of the world, especially in Europe, families of the deceased buy the rights to use a grave for a set time period.
 Once that period expires, the deceased's bones are dug up and then placed into a communal ossuary.
 Though sensible and straightforward, this system will likely come as a surprise to our North American readers.

-In the US and Canada, people expect (and is law in most states and provinces) the graves of their loved ones be permanent and cared for for eternity.
+In the US and Canada, people expect (and is law in most states and provinces) the graves of their loved ones be permanent and cared for, for eternity.
 ‘How does this work practically?' you ask.
 Well, most cemeteries are required to save a portion of the revenue they generate from funeral services into a high-interest bearing fund.
-When the cemetery fills up, its maintenance is thereafter paid for by said interest bearing fund (at least until it runs out of money).
+When the cemetery fills up, its maintenance is thereafter paid for by an interest-bearing fund (at least until it runs out of money).

 However, neither system is fully prepared for the forecasted deaths of both the Civic and Boomer generations between 2030 to 2050.
 These two generations represent the largest generational cohort in human history to pass away within a two to three decade time span.
 There are few cemetery networks in the world that have the capacity to accommodate this influx of dearly departed permanent residents.
 And as cemeteries fill up at record rates and the cost of the last burial plots inflate beyond affordability, the public will demand government intervention.